Subscribe to our blog for all the latest news, updates, and events from Paynewest and our partnersSubscribe

 You wouldn't necessarily think that something as mellow as milk could be considered "volatile," but the dairy market most certainly is.
 Lots of outside factors can affect the price of dairy every day.
 Production volumes, national and global trade and exports, and even milk quality can change daily.

-Dairy RP is a new program, just launched in October 2018, and it’s designed to help out dairy farms that could close if the price shifts out of a delicate “break even point.”
+Dairy RP, launched in October 2018, is designed to help out dairy farms that could close if the price shifts out of a delicate "break even point."
 That price is somewhere between $16-$17/100 cwt (per 100 lbs of milk).

 Dairy RP is designed to protect dairy farmers against unexpected declines in the quarterly revenue from milk sales "relative to a guaranteed coverage level," according to the USDA.
 It's available to farmers in all 50 states, and offers two revenue pricing options: